McFuzzySquirrel/viben/docs/blog-post-viben-revisited.md

 It did one thing: listen to your voice and tell you which note you were singing.
 That was it.
 It worked, mostly, and then life moved on.
 The repo sat untouched for over a year.

 But looking back, that hackathon moment is what makes the rest of this story interesting.
-The same challenge — "can you build something with voice in an afternoon?" — asked today, with the tools and skills I've picked up since, produces a dramatically different answer.
+The same challenge: "can you build something with voice in an afternoon?", asked today, with the tools and skills I've picked up since, produces a dramatically different answer.

----

 ## The Question That Changed Everything

 My son play-tested the original with me right after that hackathon.
-We stood in the lounge singing Do, Re, Mi into a laptop while the dogs — convinced we were in some kind of distress — barked and circled us.
+We stood in the lounge singing Do, Re, Mi into a laptop while the dogs, convinced we were in some kind of distress, barked and circled us.
 It was such a good laugh.
 And somewhere between the chaos and the off-key singing, he asked:

 > *"Can we change it into a rocket game?"*

 I always meant to revisit it.
 Life got in the way, as it does.
 The repo sat untouched for over a year.

 Fast forward to April 2026.
-I'd spent the intervening months building **[Agent Forge](https://mcfuzzysquirrel.github.io/personal/update/2026/03/20/story-of-agent-forge.html)** — a framework for turning ideas into coordinated AI development teams.
+I'd spent the intervening months building **[Agent Forge](https://mcfuzzysquirrel.github.io/personal/update/2026/03/20/story-of-agent-forge.html)**, a framework for turning ideas into coordinated AI development teams.
 I'd been itching to test it on something real.
 And my son's question was still sitting there, unanswered.

 A rocket game.
 Powered by singing.
 The idea was immediately compelling: keep the core mechanic (sing a note, get feedback) but wrap it in something that feels like a *game*.
 A rocket that climbs when you hit the right notes.
 Hazards when you miss.
 A score.
 A reason to try again.